March 15, 2021 5 min read

 Stop rewarding selflessness

-Striving for a shared goal takes and of course, you want to reward your top performers who exceed expectations.
+Striving for a shared goal takes hard work and of course, you want to reward your top performers who exceed expectations.
 You also don’t want to burn them out.

-Regardless of how aligned or engaged your team is, if they are sacrificing on a regular basis, their motivation is going to wear thin, particularly during a global crisis.
-A recent survey conducted by and Mental found 75% of its participants had experienced burnout at work; 40% of those surveyed said they specifically experienced burnout during the pandemic.
+Regardless of how aligned or engaged your team is, if they are sacrificing self-care on a regular basis, their motivation is going to wear thin, particularly during a global crisis.
+A recent survey conducted by FlexJobs and Mental Health America found 75% of its participants had experienced burnout at work; 40% of those surveyed said they specifically experienced burnout during the pandemic.

 When leaders show that self-care is a priority, your wider employee base is more likely to follow suit.
 The results speak for themselves.
 Companies that promote employee health are less likely to experience productivity declines, even during stressful events such as market downturns.